 My meals are limited.
 Some days are good and some horrible, depending on my hormone level.
 I can eat chicken, fish, bread, pastas… comfort food works best, again, with my little friend the is it legal to buy viagra online pill.
 And with limited portions.
 What I can’t eat, EVER, is steak, roast beef, fried foods, raw veggies and fruits, salad… all the good stuff.
 Ground beef seems OK, unless I’m having one of my bad days.
 I consider that a HUGE blessing.

 It took about nine months for me to adjust mentally to my illness.
-But it never really goes away – the fear of food, the disbelief that the one thing you have to intake to survive does not “work” in your body.
+But it never really goes away – the buy viagra online south africa of food, the disbelief that the one thing you have to intake to survive does not “work” in your body.
 The fear of “What will happen to me when I am old?
 Who will order my meds online?
 Who will stop the cook from serving me beef?”
 “What will happen to me after taking domperidone for so long!
 Will it cause cancer?!”

 But I am a survivor.
 And a Mom.
 And moms can’t get sick.
 So I try to ignore this whole crazy thing and get through each day without my kids knowing I am practically doubled over with nausea or pain.
 And then there are the good days.
 Ahhh those sweet days where I don’t feel my stomach.
 Blessed be the Quiet Stomach.

 I have not written this for sympathy.
 I wrote it partially as therapy for myself, and partially to spread awareness about gastroparesis.
 There are so many people suffering, some of them dying.
 And through all this, I just don’t hear much about research and cures.